-Service and Interference Contours
+Protected and Interfering Contours

 Also sometimes referred to as a protected contour indicates the primary service area of the station.
 This is the primary area that the FCC protects for FM stations.
-Most stations including LPFM are protected to a 60 dBu (1 µV/M) contour.
+Most stations including LPFM are protected to a 60 dBu (1 mV/m) contour.
 For 100-watt LPFM stations (LP-100), this creates a service contour of 5.6 kilometers (km).
 Certain full power FM stations in certain areas of the country have a larger protected area by extending the service contours to 54 or 57 dBu.
 Full power stations in Puerto Rico and the Virgin Islands have much larger service contours due to the area's geography.
 Service contours are measured using a method called F(50,50) meaning that estimated field strength exceeded 50 percent of the potential receiver locations 50 percent of the time at a receiving antenna height of 9 meters.
-Non-commercial FM rules (not LPFM) require that the community of license be within the primary service contour of the radio station.
+Non-commercial FM rules (not LPFM) require that the community of license be within at least 50% of the primary service contour of the radio station.

-The Interference Contour is a signficantly larger contour.
+The Interfering Contour is a signficantly larger contour.
 This is a contour that a station has the potential to radiate to but is less likely but there is still a potential for interference.
 There are different interference contours for co-channel (same channel), first adjacent, second adjacent and third adjacent channels with the co-channel being the largest of the interference contours.
-Unlike the service contour, the interference contour is measured using F(50,10) or estimated field strength exceeded 50 percent of the potential receiver locations 10 percent of the time at a receiving height of 9 meters.
+Unlike the service contour, the interfering contour is measured using F(50,10) or estimated field strength exceeded 50 percent of the potential receiver locations 10 percent of the time at a receiving height of 9 meters.